Home Selling Guide

 - Attend open houses in your neighborhood.

-- Review the standard purchase and sale forms used in your area
+- Review listing and purchase agreements used in your area.

-- Start to tackle the home improvement projects that you have been avoiding.
+- Make a list of the home improvement projects that you’ve been avoiding.

 Choose a Real Estate Agent

 - Have your agent prepare a comprehensive Comparative Market Analysis (CMA) – a report that analyzes your local market by comparing your home to homes actively on the market and recently sold.